nishthaa-m/Dronaksh_repo/README.md

 ```bash
 python detect_backend.py
 ```
-This runs the local Flask API and video streaming server on **[http://localhost:5000](http://localhost:5000)**.
+This runs the local Flask API and video streaming server.
 It will automatically download YOLOv8 nano weights (`yolov8n.pt`) on first run if they are not already cached.

 ### Step 3: Start the Web Dashboard Server
 In a separate terminal shell: